Bitcoin in Canada: Rules, Regulations & What You Need to Know

 Bitcoin is about freedom — but freedom without responsibility becomes chaos.

 If you’re using or building with Bitcoin in Canada, understand the rules.
 They’re not perfect, but they’re clear enough to follow.
-And if you follow them, you can build and operate with confidence.
+And if you follow them, you can build or operate with confidence.

 Related Articles